bertdv/bertdv.github.io/teaching/AIP-5SSB0.md

 ## NEWS
 <span style="color:red"> &rarr; Watch this section for announcements</span>

+- <span style="color:red">8-Mar-2018:</span> Class materials for part-2 have been updated.

+- <span style="color:red">8-Mar-2018:</span> The [lecture booklet in PDF-format for part-1](https://github.com/bertdv/AIP-5SSB0/raw/master/lessons/booklet/AIP-5SSB0-part-1-lectures-booklet.pdf) has been updated to incorporate some minor updates that were added over the past few weeks.
+No need to print out a new version if you have a previous version.

 - <span style="color:red">5-Mar-2018:</span> There was a request to supply an answer to the three-coins problem (in [lesson 10 - The EM Algorithm](http://nbviewer.ipython.org/github/bertdv/AIP-5SSB0/blob/master/lessons/notebooks/10_The-General-EM-Algorithm.ipynb)).
 You can google `three coins EM algorithm` to find many resources on the internet.
 The problem and solution was originally described in [Collins (1997), sec.3.1](https://github.com/bertdv/AIP-5SSB0/blob/master/lessons/notebooks/files/Collins-1997-The-EM-algorithm.pdf).
 I personally like [this concise summary](https://github.com/bertdv/AIP-5SSB0/blob/master/lessons/notebooks/files/Chen-EM-algorithm.pdf).

 - <span style="color:red">21-Feb-2018:</span> Per request of some students, I added the corresponding lesson number to the [exercises for part 1](https://github.com/bertdv/AIP-5SSB0/blob/master/lessons/exercises/5MB20-exercises-part-1-with-solutions.pdf) (and reshuffled the sequence of exercises to match the sequence order of the lessons).